Woods Richardson gets first win in 8 starts as Twins top Royals 4-2

 Minnesota, winners of six of their last seven games, got two hits apiece from Manuel Margot, Byron Buxton and Carlos Santana.

-Jhoan Duran allowed the first two hitters he faced in the ninth to reach base, but helped by Christian Vazquez throwing out a runner trying to steal second, he didn’t allow a run and earned his eighth save.
+Jhoan Duran allowed the first two hitters he faced in the ninth to reach base, but helped by Christian Vázquez throwing out a runner trying to steal second, he didn’t allow a run and earned his eighth save.
+His last two pitches were 102.2 and 103.1 mph.

+“In that situation, I got more angry because I don’t want to allow that run to come in.
+So I got two outs, and I need to put that guy out,” he said.

-Kansas City tied a season-low with five hits to lose its third straight after winning eight in a row.
+Kansas City had just five hits to lose its third straight after winning eight in a row.
 The Royals have dropped 15 of their last 16 at Target Field.

-Woods Richardson (2-0) allowed three hits and struck out four in five innings for his first win since April 13.
+“It was an all-around team win today.
+It was very quality,” said Woods Richardson (2-0), who allowed three hits and struck out four in five innings for his first win since April 13.

 He allowed two or fewer earned runs in seven of his past eight starts, and only once did he receive more than two runs of support.
 His 2.70 ERA is third among rookies with at least 35 innings pitched, trailing Shota Imanaga of the Cubs (0.84) and Luis Gil of the Yankees (2.11).